A sharp rebound in investment in the US was also a highlight of Q2, as was equity finance by venture capital and private equity funds

 “The explanation is partly to do with ongoing investor worries – perhaps overdone – about future policy support, and partly to do with the fact that this is a highly competitive sector, in which costs are falling and high manufacturer margins are hard to sustain.”

-Within the overall investment figure for the second quarter, asset finance of utility-scale renewable energy projects totaled $35.3bn, up 30% on the first quarter.
-Apart from the solar thermal projects above, others clinching finance included a 400MW geothermal project in Kenya and the latest phases, totaling 300MW, of the giant Alta Wind Energy Center at Tehachapi, California.
+Within the overall investment figure for the second quarter, asset finance of utility-scale renewable energy projects totaled $35.3bn.
+That’s up 30% on the first quarter.
+Apart from the solar thermal projects above.
+So others clinching finance included a 400MW geothermal project in Kenya.
+As well as the latest phases, totaling 300MW.
+Finally from the giant Alta Wind Energy Center at Tehachapi, California.

 A second category of investment to see sharp increase in Q2 was that by venture capital and private equity players in clean energy companies.
-This rose 74% to $3.1bn, the highest figure for any quarter since Q3 2008.
-The VC/PE deals in Q2 included $445m for Agri.capital, the German biogas specialist, and $240m for LDK Silicon and Chemical Technology, a Chinese solar polysilicon producer.
-Private equity expansion capital was the main type of finance driving the overall rise in VC/PE investment in the
+This rose 74% to $3.1bn.
+That’s the highest figure for any quarter since Q3 2008.
+The VC/PE deals in Q2 included $445m for Agri.capital.
+They are the German biogas specialist.
+Also $240m for LDK Silicon and Chemical Technology, a Chinese solar polysilicon producer.
+Private equity expansion capital was the main type of finance driving the overall rise in VC/PE investment in the quarter.

-The only major category of investment to see a fall in the second quarter compared to the first was the provision of equity capital for quoted clean energy companies.
-This slipped 7% to $3.4bn, with the largest transaction the $799m initial public offering in Hong Kong of wind turbine maker Huaneng Renewables.
+So the only major category of investment to see a fall in the second quarter compared to the first was the provision of equity capital for quoted clean energy companies.
+This slipped 7% to $3.4bn.
+Al with the largest transaction the $799m initial public offering in Hong Kong of wind turbine maker Huaneng Renewables.

 Looking at the geographical picture, investment rose 46% in India to $2.5bn in the second quarter.
-Despite the US’s spectacular increase, China was still the largest country for clean energy investment in Q2, with $12bn – but this was down 11% on the first quarter number.
-Europe was up 14% at $8.9bn, boosted by the finance of big solar thermal projects in Spain and wind farms in Austria and Spain.
+Despite the US’s spectacular increase, China was still the largest country for clean energy investment in Q2.
+Coming in with $12bn.
+However this was down 11% on the first quarter number.
+Europe was up 14% at $8.9bn.
+That’s boosted by the finance of big solar thermal projects in Spain and wind farms in Austria and Spain.

 In the case of the US, investment flows have been jagged, with a strong Q4, weak Q1 and strong Q2.
 One reason may have been a market expectation that the Treasury cash grant for renewable energy projects was on its way to expiry.
 In the event, it gained a reprieve to the end of 2011, but the rush of investment to qualify for the grant probably boosted the Q4 2010 numbers at the expense of the Q1 2011 figures.
 The grant helped to buoy the Q2 numbers, along with aggressive solar project development in California and the mid-Atlantic states.
 In addition, there were some projects long in the development pipeline that made important progress.
 In Florida, American Renewables secured $375m in debt for a biomass plant in Gainesville from a slew of foreign banks led by the Bank of Tokyo-Mitsubishi UFJ.
 Meanwhile, oil company Valero secured $221.3m in debt for a new biodiesel plant in Louisiana.